rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * High-priority test for TestProcessCycleTimeClock
  * Tests for broken log annotations.
  * app.config in the test integration projects: do we need it?
- * xUnit: tests: force run as x64 (appveyor may run as x86)?
  * Test for standard analyser warnings - are they logged as messages?
  * out of process test
  * local test for run under CI (CI mode on) (+ 1!)